A study of creativity, values and life

-Don Johnson has been on the the faculty at Oregon State University for the past thirty-seven years working with students in a variety of experiences which focus on identity development and post college preparation.
+Don Johnson has been on the the faculty at Oregon State University for the past forty years working with students in a variety of experiences which focus on identity development and post college preparation.
 Don attempts to bring the world of imagination and creativity into the thoughts of students as they investigate the magic of life.

 Laverne Woods taught at the Student Development Seminar for seventeen years while serving as a faculty member in Educational Opportunities at Oregon State University.
 Laverne lives in Corvallis and continues to enhance the lives of those around him.
 As the senior statesman for SDS, Laverne embodies the spirit of “magic.”